martyzz1/heroku_proc_scalar/README.md

 It defaults to './Procfile'

-Procfile
+PROCFILE
 ========

-In order to use the heroku_proc_scalar you must configure your celery processes in the following way The rules of thumb are
+In order to use the heroku_proc_scalar you must configure your celery processes in the following way.
+The rules of thumb are
     1. Your procname must be assigned a worker hostname via the -n option which is identical to your procname
     2. You *must* use the -Q, or --queues option to specify which queues your Proc handles